An airport terminal with empty seats and a glimpse of an airplane that just took off through the glass windows.

 What is a Real ID?

-A REAL ID is a U.S. government-issued identification card that meets enhanced security standards.
-It’s required for domestic air travel and access to federal facilities.
-REAL IDs are designed to enhance security by verifying the identity of cardholders using stricter authentication processes, and are distinguishable by a star symbol on the card.
+A REAL ID is a state-issued driver’s license or identification card that meets enhanced federal security standards established by the REAL ID Act.
+It’s required for domestic air travel and access to certain federal facilities.
+REAL IDs are designed to enhance security by verifying the identity of cardholders using stricter authentication processes during issuance.
+You can identify a REAL ID by looking for a star symbol (or state-specific variant) in the top corner of the card.

 Do I need any authorization to fly within the U.S.?